HomeSTM32 TutorialsSTM32 UART SeriesIdle Line Reception

 STM32 UART: Receive Data Using IDLE Line Detection

-UART communication operates at a fixed baud rate, which means there is a predictable and consistent timing between transmitted bits and bytes.
-As long as data continues to arrive within this expected timing, the UART peripheral considers the line active.
-However, when the transmitter stops sending data for a duration longer than a normal character frame, the UART peripheral detects this condition as an IDLE line.
+UART operates at a fixed baud rate, meaning there is a predictable timing between every bit and byte.
+As long as data keeps arriving within that timing window, the UART peripheral considers the line active.
+When the transmitter stops sending — leaving the line in the HIGH (mark) state for longer than a full character frame — the UART peripheral flags this as an IDLE condition.

 Diagram showing UART data arriving in multiple chunks separated by IDLE gaps.
 Each idle period triggers an IDLE line interrupt, allowing the STM32 to process the received buffer before the next data chunk arrives.